hubmapconsortium/ccf-validation-tools/docs/Lung/change_suggestions.md

 **4 - subsegmental bronchus --> lobar bronchus mesenchyme**

 It needs a new term (either general `bronchus mesenchyme` and add 'has part' axiom, or `subsegmental bronchus mesenchyme`).
+Status: Completed second part, it needs to be changed the term [PR 204](https://github.com/obophenotype/uberon/issues/2904)

 **5 - subsegmental bronchus --> bronchus smooth muscle**

 It needs a 'has part' relationship.
+Status: Completed [PR 204](https://github.com/obophenotype/uberon/issues/2904)

 **6 - lung --> immune system**